Airbnb: My Top 10 Tips for Hosts

 I continued to slave away on Fiverr, selling my soul $5 at a time.
 I would only take on jobs that I knew I could make the client 100% satisfied.

 For the first 10 months of being a seller (freelancer) on Fiverr, I averaged around $2-3 per day or around $40-$50 a month.
 I kept at it though, as my reviews were building over time, and I did notice things to very slowly pick up.
 At the same time, I was improving my skill in my chosen gig and could take on more complex and involved work.
+If you want to get the most out of your freelance career, then check out freelancemile.
+It’s a platform made to support your financial growth and freelance journey.

 Around this time, I also was promoted to a Level 1 seller (from a New Seller) which really motivated me to push on.